AIAutomationSoftware DevelopmentMachine Learning

 What This Means for Business Automation

 These patterns aren't academic.
 They're the difference between an AI automation that your team can trust and one that requires constant babysitting.
+If you're evaluating whether to bring in dedicated AI engineers or build internally, understanding these patterns helps you ask the right questions during vetting.

 Applied to real business workflows: